j-keck/lsleases/README.md

 1. install **lsleases** - see [Installation](#installation)

-2. replug / startup any device with dynamic ip address
+2. re-plug / start-up any device with dynamic ip address

 3. display captured ip, mac and host names.